kent-map/kent/19c/19c-vaughan-stannard.md

 <br><br>
 After the birth of Olive Nancy On the 22 September 1895, Stannard was keen to return to London.
 She had just completed _The Strange Story of My Life_ which she had dedicated to Nancy "who was born on the day on which this story was finished".[^ref37] The Stannards did not visit Birchington after this, spending the next few years in Dieppe.

 Stannard did not draw on the Kent landscape in her fiction.
-Her novel _The Strange Story of My Life_ (1896) which was written at Birchington, is set on the continent and when her heroine Miss Massingham is asked 'You would like … to go over and see a little of the English coast?' she replies: 'I know nobody in England, I don’t feel in any way drawn towards it.'[^ref38]  Furthermore, in _The Truth-tellers_ (1896) the pleasures of the Kent coast are described as the sort of place where servants can enjoy themselves, hinting that they have no appeal for sophisticated society.
-Miss Mortimer’s manservant James idea of enjoying the sea 'was to spend a fortnight in Margate when his mistress was safely taking a cure at Homburg or Schwalbach.
+Her novel _The Strange Story of My Life_ (1896) which was written at Birchington, is set on the continent.
+When the heroine Miss Massingham is asked 'You would like … to go over and see a little of the English coast?' she replies: 'I know nobody in England, I don’t feel in any way drawn towards it.'[^ref38]  Furthermore, in _The Truth-tellers_ (1896) the pleasures of the Kent coast are described as the sort of place where servants can enjoy themselves, hinting that they have no appeal for sophisticated society.
+Miss Mortimer’s manservant James's idea of enjoying the sea 'was to spend a fortnight in Margate when his mistress was safely taking a cure at Homburg or Schwalbach.
 Then the faithful James might have been seen by such as knew him, arrayed in a suit of light check dittoes, with a straw hat upon his respectable head, sunning himself along the arid front, or in more select fashion enjoying the delights of the health-giving breezes at the extreme end of the pier, —the part where you pay twopence'.[^ref39]